 The main thing is that it is the right thing to do.

 We all want to live in a world for future generations in which we have done responsible environmental protection.
 It can be said that an ISO 14000 certificate serves as a guide and reminder of everyone’s duty to protect the environment by preventing pollution and the air we breathe, the water we drink and the soil, we breathe, continuously improved.

 Not only do you want to protect the environment, but you also want to improve your environmental performance as an organization.
-You can achieve this by doing what you do more effectively and with better controls because you have systematically reflected and planned your actions.
+You can achieve this by doing what you do more effectively and with better control because you have systematically reflected and planned your actions.

-1. Guarantee the commitment of the management
+1. Guarantee the commitment of the Management

 According to ISO 14001, management must define and manage the implementation and maintenance of best environmental practices.
 The involvement of the management team increases employee engagement.
 As all members of the organization work toward the same goal, the likelihood of achieving that goal increases.